feldeh/immoweb-scraper/README.md

 ## Instruction

-The stage was made under the supervision of [Vanessa Rivera Quiñones](https://www.linkedin.com/in/vriveraq/) and [Samuel Borms](https://www.linkedin.com/in/sam-borms/?originalSubdomain=be)
+The project was completed under the supervision of [Vanessa Rivera Quiñones](https://www.linkedin.com/in/vriveraq/) and [Samuel Borms](https://www.linkedin.com/in/sam-borms/?originalSubdomain=be)

 Gent | June 30, 2021